 In the end, Superpay.me is a legit website.
 They do pay, they have a support staff and they have offers that you complete, but even though they are 100% legitimate, it doesn’t mean I will recommend them 100%.

-With so many GPT websites online, it is, indeed, a cluttered space, and we all only have so much time to work with these websites.7/10And for that reason, I’m going to give them a 7 out of 10 for a few reasons.
+With so many GPT websites online, it is, indeed, a cluttered space, and we all only have so much time to work with these websites.8/10And for that reason, I’m going to give them a 8 out of 10 for a few reasons.

 But, other than this, there’s not much going for them as I can find many of these third-party companies they work with on other websites I play around on such as PrizeRebel and instaGC.
-I didn’t find much that really makes them stand out above the rest.
+I didn’t find much that really makes them stand out above the rest; however, they did work with a lot of third parties and they had aggressive rates.
 I really do think you need to stick to one company that offers these third-party offerwalls/surveys and stick to them.
 You just won’t find a lot of unique offers here, that’s all.

 As always, if you have used this company and/or want to talk about your experiences, do let me know in the comments below!
 I always love to hear your thoughts.